ruslan-akibov/react-hoox/README.md

 ## Usage

-Using hoox means calling only one function.
+Using `react-hoox` means calling only one function.
 It returns provided *Object* (for destructuring purposes).
 You can name it any way you want, for example, `use` or `use$` seem to be quite appropriate.

 ```js
 import use from 'react-hoox';